PdxCodeGuild/Full-Stack-Day-Class/notes/dom.md

 </html>
 ```

-You'll get a structure _like_:
+You'll get a node structure like:
 * Document
   * `html` Element
     * `body` Element
       * `header` Element
         * `h1` Element
-          * Inner Text - "Page!""
+          * Inner Text - "Page!"
       * `section` Element
         * `id` Attribute
           * Value - "s-one"
         * `h2` Element
           * `class` Attribute
             * Value - "style"
-          * Inner Text
+          * Inner Text - "Section!"

 `document` is actually a pretty complex object since you can have multiple children and ordering.

-Conveniently browsers give you lots of convenience functions for querying and manipulating the DOM, and thus the actual web page.
+The DOM _is the rendered web page_.
+If you change the DOM, you change what is shown!

+This allows you to programmatically change the page from your JS in response to things.
+This is super powerful.